 Mary Wangui Mwangi is one of the seamstresses in our Enkiteng Program in Nyeri.
 She joined in summer 2012 and started learning how to sew by making Enkiteng bags (cloth gift wrapping bags) using donated fabric.
-She has now graduated to making the Enkiteng bags out of Kitenge fabric, as well as new products such as Kitenge knapsacks, headbands and scrunchies and kitenge-burlap wine bags.
+She has now graduated to making the Enkiteng bags out of Kitenge fabric, as well as new products such as Kitenge knapsacks, shopping bags, wrap-skirts and other products made of Kitenge.

 Mary lives in Kamuyu village in Nyeri county, Kenya.
 She lives with her husband and their 3 children.

 Since sewing with Seeds to Sew, she has been able to help her husband pay for their children’s school fees, improving the quality of their life overall.
 As Mary has been learning business skills through the Seeds to Sew program, she has slowly begun operating a tailoring business and has sewed uniforms for attendees of a local primary school.
 Through hard work and savings, she hopes to buy her family land a home so they can finally settle down in their own place.